M16 rifle: Background

-This request ultimately resulted in the development of a scaled-down version of the Armalite AR-10, named the ArmaLite AR-15.
+This request ultimately resulted in ArmaLite developing a scaled-down version of the AR-10, named the AR-15.
 The AR-15 was first revealed by Eugene Stoner at Fort Benning in May 1957.
 The AR-15 used .22-caliber bullets, which destabilized when they hit a human body, as opposed to the .30 round, which typically passed through in a straight line.
 The smaller caliber meant that it could be controlled in auto fire due to the reduced bolt thrust and free recoil impulse.
 Being almost one-third the weight of the .30 meant that the soldier could sustain fire for longer with the same load.
 Due to design innovations, the AR-15 could fire 600 to 700 rounds a minute with an extremely low jamming rate.
 Parts were stamped out, not hand-machined, so they could be mass-produced, and the stock was plastic to reduce weight.

 In 1958, the Army's Combat Developments Experimentation Command ran experiments with small squads in combat situations using the M14, AR-15, and Winchester's Light Weight Military Rifle (WLWMR).
 The resulting study recommended adopting a lightweight rifle like the AR-15.
 In response, the Army declared that all rifles and machine guns should use the same ammunition and ordered full production of the M14.
 However, advocates for the AR-15 gained the attention of Air Force Chief of Staff General Curtis LeMay.
 After testing the AR-15 with the ammunition manufactured by Remington that Armalite and Colt recommended, the Air Force declared that the AR-15 was its 'standard model' and ordered 8,500 rifles and 8.5 million rounds.
 Advocates for the AR-15 in the Defense Advanced Research Projects Agency acquired 1,000 Air Force AR-15s and shipped them to be tested by the Army of the Republic of Vietnam (ARVN).
 The South Vietnam soldiers issued glowing reports of the weapon's reliability, recording zero broken parts while firing 80,000 rounds in one stage of testing, and requiring only two replacement parts for the 1,000 weapons over the entire course of testing.
 The report of the experiment recommended that the U.S. provide the AR-15 as the standard rifle of the ARVN, but Admiral Harry Felt, then Commander in Chief of Pacific Forces, rejected the recommendations on the advice of the U.S. Army.